notsag-dev/tricks-htb/README.md

 ### DNS
 DNS servers are added to `/etc/resolv.conf`.
 It may be useful for when the server just accepts requests when host equals to _machineName.htb_.
 Otherwise the same could be achieved by adding an entry to the file `/etc/hosts`.

+### Redirects
+If when intercepting the server responses with a proxy and the 302 Found response has some content, the HTTP response number and code can be manually changed to, for example, `200 OK` to see the content on the browser.